 On the 28th June 2022, new regulations came into force giving effect to Section 85A of the Courts Act 2003.
 In brief these provisions allow the remote observation of proceedings in any court, tribunal or body exercising judicial function including, for the purposes of this guide, the Coroner’s Court.

 As a result of the restrictions arising from the Covid 19 Pandemic, temporary arrangements were permitted whereby the press and the public could have access to live hearings using web based platforms such as Microsoft Teams and Zoom.
 In line with the principles of open justice this enabled reporting and observance of hearings to take place, subject to clear safeguards on non-participation in, nor recording of, the hearings themselves.

 That arrangement has now been regularised by legislation and therefore the position to allow remote access to hearings by the media and public can continue.

 However, the Chief Coroner has issued specific Guidance which sets out the basis upon which remote hearings are to be conducted and this includes the process by which members of the press and public should seek permission to attend remotely rather than in person.

 While the right to attend an inquest in person will continue, the right to attend remotely will continue to be one that has to be the subject of permission.
 This Guide sets out the revised position.

-In order to accommodate a request for remote attendance and in order to ease the administrative and technical arrangements, it will now be a requirement for anyone wishing to attend on a remote basis to make an application (in writing or by email) by no later than 4.00pm on the working day before the hearing.
+In order to accommodate a request for remote attendance and in order to ease the administrative and technical arrangements, it will now be a requirement for anyone wishing to attend on a remote basis to make an application (in writing or by email) at least 24 hours before the hearing.
 It will no longer be the case that the office will deal with requests for a remote link on the morning of the hearing.
 This will not preclude the attendance of anyone who wishes to attend in person.